yulonglonglong/HosingEqu_solving/README.md

 # HosingEqu_solving
-Numerical analysis of coupled equation about hose instability
+Numerical analysis of coupled equation about hose instability written in python3.